TacoBadger/project-8-Homeless-Data/README.md

 The dataset is compiled from reputable sources, including government agencies, non-profit organizations, and research institutions.
 These sources collect and disseminate data through surveys, counts, and collaborations with service providers, ensuring the dataset's accuracy and relevance.
 ## Key Variables
 - **Sheltered and Unsheltered Counts:** The number of individuals residing in emergency shelters, transitional housing, or unsheltered locations.
-- **Demographic Information:** Age, gender, race, and family composition of homeless individuals.
+- **Demographic Information:** year, state, COC (Continuum of Care) number, COC (Continuum of Care) name, measures, count of homeless individuals.
 - **Chronic Homelessness:** Duration and frequency of homelessness for individuals experiencing chronic homelessness.
 - **Causes of Homelessness:** Contributing factors such as poverty, unemployment, mental health, and substance abuse.
 - **Geographic Distribution:** Insights into homelessness prevalence across states, cities, and regions.